backstage/backstage/plugins/opencost/README.md

 - Allow for user-provided default reports and/or disabling controls
 - Support multiple hard-coded reports
 - clean up deprecation warnings and upgrade to all the latest React components
-- Fork(?) to support Kubecost, which could provide Alerts and Recommendations, similar to the Cost Explorer plugin
+- Fork(?) to support `Kubecost`, which could provide Alerts and Recommendations, similar to the Cost Explorer plugin

 ![Screenshot](screenshot.png)